Belgian Congo in World War II: Life in the Belgian Congo

-At the start of the war, the population of the Congo numbered approximately 12 million black people and 30,000 whites.
+At the start of the war, the population of the Congo numbered approximately 12 million black people and 30,000 white people.
 The colonial government segregated the population along racial lines and there was very little mixing between the colours.
 The white population was highly urbanised and, in Léopoldville, lived in a quarter of the city separated from the black majority.
 All blacks in the city had to adhere to a curfew.
 The colonial authorities arrested enemy aliens in the Congo and confiscated their property in 1940.
 The State Security Service maintained a large presence in the colony and closely monitored the foreign population.
 The colonial administration tried to conceal the war from the African population by censoring the media, but the Congolese noticed the internal tensions among the white population and the detention of German and Italian nationals.
 To better counter external influences in the colony, the administration established a Bureau of Information and Propaganda.
 About 3,000 Greek refugees were settled in the Congo during the war.
 Some European Jews, particularly those of Italian nationality, also settled in the Congo before and during the war to avoid anti-Semitic discrimination and find economic opportunities, though the Italian Jews in Katanga Province were interned by order of the governor in 1940.
 Some Jewish merchants in Élisabethville had swastikas graffitied on their stores.

 The demands of the colonial administration fell hardest on rural residents, which were conscripted for road construction projects and rubber harvesting.
 Conditions were harsh for the labourers, and in some cases were conflated in the Congolese collective memory with the earlier atrocities committed by the Congo Free State in relation to its rubber collection system.
 The urbanised Congolese generally experienced more financial gain during the war than their rural counterparts, though several workers who had collected large amounts of rubber earned even more money.
 During the war the Belgian government in exile directed propaganda at the Allied states that created a positive image of its colony in an attempt to legitimise its rule.
 In New York City, the Belgian Information Center released numerous publications which asserted that the Belgians had rescued the Congolese from "terrible conditions" and improved life in the territory.
 Wider Allied propaganda also downplayed internal political tensions within the Congo and in its relations with the Belgian government so as to portray the coordination of its war effort in a harmonious fashion.